 In response to the global climate emergency, governments across the world are aiming to lower greenhouse gas emissions to slow the damaging effects of climate change.

-The project will investigate the feasibility of a CO2 collection network to securely capture, transport and store carbon dioxide emissions deep underground.
+The research, published with global consulting and engineering advisor Wood, sets out a transformational and accelerated pathway to 100% hydrogen for Scotland’s gas networks which you can see on the map below.
+It also details the feasibility of a CO2 collection network to securely capture, transport and store carbon dioxide emissions deep underground.

-The development of an offshore hydrogen supergrid - linking production and potential storage locations with onshore industrial facilities in the UK, Germany, Netherlands, and Belgium - is also being assessed, as is the potential for other cross-sectoral uses for hydrogen such as road freight, rail and maritime transport and, in the long term, aviation.
+The development of an offshore hydrogen supergrid - linking production and potential storage locations with onshore industrial facilities in the UK, Germany, Netherlands, and Belgium - was also assessed, as was the potential for other cross-sectoral uses for hydrogen such as road freight, rail and maritime transport and, in the long term, aviation.

 The industrial sector’s transition to hydrogen will be a key decarbonisation driver as Scotland and the UK aim for net zero emissions.
 By outlining the practical steps that will deliver The Scottish Government’s 2045 net zero target, the project will play a significant part in decarbonising heavy industry and help Scotland assert its position as a frontrunner in the hydrogen economy, accelerating the country’s transition to a greener future.

 Our vision for a net zero Scotland

 The North-East Network and Industrial Cluster project is just one of our decarbonisation programmes focused on the north-east of Scotland.
 In Levenmouth, our H100 Fife project is aiming to build a world-first hydrogen-to-homes network powered by clean offshore wind energy if proposals are approved by energy regulator Ofgem.